-

 Rachel Cleary | QUALITY TECHNICIAN, CLS

-Not knowing which discipline of Science I wanted to pursue, I chose the Bachelor of Science Degree at NUI Galway, which offers a basis for fundamental science and a broad foundation for which to specialise upon.
+Not knowing which discipline of Science I wanted to pursue, I chose the Bachelor of Science Degree at University of Galway, which offers a basis for fundamental science and a broad foundation for which to specialise upon.
 I found my feet within the biochemistry department, where lectures and practicals were in-depth, informative and gave me the experience and analytical skills required for my job today.
 In my Final year project I spent half the year immersed in Laboratory life, where I gained skills in analytical techniques, time management and teamwork, which I felt prepared me for industry.
 I started working for a laboratory solutions company soon after my degree, and they placed me on contract within a global pharmaceutical company.
-Here I work within the quality laboratory, using techniques such as High Performance Liquid Chromatography which I first learned at NUI Galway.
+Here I work within the quality laboratory, using techniques such as High Performance Liquid Chromatography which I first learned at University of Galway.